-- Allow a partial exemption (50% of the total required) of outdoor dining square footage requirements in calculations of parking required through a use permit process for the outdoor dining square footage on private property. - Those areas approved for outdoor dining within the public right of way, will be assessed at 25% of the square footage in calculating the required parking. - This approach would allow city review of individual projects in order to better understand potential parking impacts.
+Allow a partial exemption (50% of the total required) of outdoor dining square footage requirements in calculations of parking required through a use permit process.
+This includes private property and public right of way.
+This approach would allow city review of individual projects in order to better understand potential parking impacts.